How To Start A Nonprofit In Idaho

 Idaho requires nonprofits to adopt bylaws at their first official meeting.
 This is the meeting where you’ll also elect directors, appoint officers, and take care of any other official business necessary to fully complete your organization’s formation and begin its operations.
 If your nonprofit intends to seek 501(c)(3) federal tax-exempt status, be sure to adopt your bylaws before submitting the Application for Recognition of Exemption to the IRS.

-Why do bylaws matter?
-Because they provide clear answers to important structural and procedural questions in advance and hence allow your nonprofit’s directors to guide the organization along a single, cohesive path.
+Bylaws matter because they provide clear answers to important structural and procedural questions in advance and allow your nonprofit’s directors to guide the organization along a single, cohesive path.
 Will your nonprofit have voting members?
 Will those members be divided into distinct classes with different rights and responsibilities?
 How long is a director’s tenure?
 What are the secretary’s responsibilities?
 Without clear answers to questions like these, your nonprofit is truly flying blind.

 Apply for Federal and/or State Tax Exemptions